Mendut

 Mendut is a ninth-century Buddhist temple, located in Mendut village, Mungkid sub-district, Magelang Regency, Central Java, Indonesia.
-The temple is located about three kilometres east of Borobudur.
-Mendut, Borobudur, and Pawon, all of which are Buddhist temples, are located in one straight line.
+It is located about 3 km east of another temple, Borobudur, and along with Pawon forms a straight line of three temples.
 There is a mutual religious relationship between the three temples, although the exact ritual process is unknown.

 History

 The ruins of Mendut temple before restoration, 1880.

 Built around the early ninth century AD, Mendut is the oldest of the three temples including Pawon and Borobudur.
-The Karangtengah inscription, the temple was built and finished during the reign of King Indra of the Sailendra dynasty.
-The inscription dated 824 AD mentioned that King Indra of Sailendra had built a sacred building named Venuvana which means "bamboo forest".
-Dutch archaeologist JG de Casparis has connected the temple mentioned in the Karangtengah inscription with the Mendut temple.
+According to the Karangtengah inscription, the temple was built and finished during the reign of King Indra of the Shailendra dynasty.
+The inscription, dated 824 AD, mention that he constructed a sacred building named Venuvana, which means "bamboo forest".
+The Dutch archaeologist JG de Casparis has connected this description with Mendut.

 In 1836 it was discovered as a ruins covered with bushes.
-The restoration of this temple was started in 1897 and was finished in 1925.
-Some archaeologists who had researched this temple were JG de Casparis, Theodoor van Erp, and Arisatya Yogaswara.
+The temple's restoration began in 1897 and was finished in 1925.
+The archaeologists who researched the temple included JG de Casparis, Theodoor van Erp, and Arisatya Yogaswara.